carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 * Breaking Changes

     * Default Search Time Period reduced to two weeks.
-See `Default Search Time Period`_
+See `Default Search Time Period`_.
     * Fields that do not exist in Alert v7 API: FunctionalityDecommissioned exception is raised if called.
-See `Fields that have been removed`_
+See `Fields that have been removed`_.
-    * ``get_events()`` method has been removed: `Enriched Events have been replaced by Observations`_
+    * ``get_events()`` method has been removed: `Enriched Events have been replaced by Observations`_.
-    * `Facet terms match the field name the facet applies to`_
+    * `Facet terms match the field name the facet applies to`_.
     * Workflow has been rebuilt.
-See `Bulk Workflow streamlined`_
+See `Bulk Workflow streamlined`_.
     * Create Note returns a single Note instead of a list.
-See `create_note() returns a Note instead of a list`_
+See `create_note() returns a Note instead of a list`_.

 * Backwards compatibility:

     * Class name change: Alert replaces BaseAlert, BaseAlert retained.
-See `Class Name Changes`_
+See `Class Name Changes`_.
     * Field name changes: The old name is aliased to the new name on get, set and access by property name.
-See `Field names aliased`_
+See `Field names aliased`_.
     * The single field port has been separated into local and remote fields.
-See `Port - split into local and remote`_
+See `Port - split into local and remote`_.

 New Features
 ------------